ChaoticMaximoff/DBMS-Using-Bash-Shell-Scripting/README.md

 **Extra notes:**
  - Available datatypes are "*int*" and "*varchar*"
- - The database will be stored as a directory on the current script's file
+ - The database will be stored as a directory in the current script's directory

 ##